afollestad/material-dialogs/README.md

 ### Core

-Contains all the major classes of this library, including `MaterialDialog` and `AlertDialogWrapper`.
+The *core* module contains all the major classes of this library, including `MaterialDialog` and `AlertDialogWrapper`.
+You can create basic, list, single/multi choice, progress, input, etc. dialogs with core.

 ```gradle
 dependencies {